 Michael Farrell, an expert in syrupmaking from Vermont, gave a presentation at a virtual Agroforestry seminar of the University of Missouri in 2020, for those interested in starting a Missouri sugaring operation:

 Note that his costs for spiles, buckets and other supplies might be high- there are ways to economize .

 National Center for Appropriate Technology 's sustainable agriculture group prepared a helpful document for determining whether to make a commercial operation:

 Having an attractive logo on your label always helps brand identification and loyalty.
 Google "maple syrup label images" for some ideas.
-You are welcome to use the images on the LOGOS link on this website.
+You are welcome to use the images on the LOGOS link on this website, to supplement your own label and to emphasize Missouri as the source.
 With the many printing softwares available, you might be able to make them yourself.
 If not, here are a few label printers: